sacramento-state-biology-collections/BRE-DJango-Server/README.md

 ---

-Sprint0-Project Preparation: Our team created meeting times based on each other schedules.
-We met with client to discuss project requiremets and to fill out the project proposal.
+Sprint0-Project Preparation: Our team created meeting times based on each other's schedules.
+We met with our client to discuss project requirements and to fill out the project proposal.
 Acquired the mammals database from the client.

 Sprint1: We set up our Jira and Github accounts.
 We practiced using jira and making git commits.
-We began comming up with user stories for the next sprint.
+We began coming up with user stories for the next sprint.

 Sprint2: We started discussing how to implement indexdb and service workers as well as clean the database.
 We made mockups.